Sled Sicamous

 A.S.T.
 Level 1 Canadian Avalanche Association accredited course.

 The Canadian Avalanche Centre (CAC) offers a number of Avalanche Training courses.
-To get more information on these courses go the the Canadian Avalanche Centres website at the following link.
+To get more information on these courses go the Avalanche Canada website.